vzccristian/pyro4bot/developing/misc/findrobots/README.md

 # How to install iamrobot as service

-First, the default working directory is: /home/pi/PYRO4DIR/pyro4bot/developing/misc You can change this directory in the path variable within the file install_iamrobot.sh

-Make sure you have the file iamrobot.py and iamrobot.service in the directory indicated in install_iamrobot.sh
+Situate in the directory where you have the files iamrobot.py, iamrobot.service, install_iamrobot.sh and findrobots.py

 Checked this, execute: